divyamth/metricsDocker/README.md

 ## Nginx
 Using **Nginx** ensures that proper routing and reserve proxies can be configured.
 It further allows for rate limiting and securing API endpoints with proper SSL/TLS security configurations.

 The entire solution presents a frontend that is user-centric and displays the metrics in an easily-readable manner.
-It also shows the health checks and historical metrics along with the real-time metrics that further increases the user-friendly nature of this solution.
+It also shows the health check along with the real-time metrics that further increase the user-friendly nature of this solution.

 ## Unit Tests
 <a href="unit-test"><img src="images/unit-test.png" align="middle" width="1080" height="352"></a>